Cantemo/Community/README.md

 # Cantemo Community Repository

-A place for customers can submit code for other to use and look.
+A place where customers can submit code for others to use and look at.

+1. Fork the repository
-Fork the repository, add your changes on a feature branch and submit a Pull request for us to review.
+1. Add your changes on a feature branch
+1. Submit a Pull Request
+1. We will review it, and hopefully merge :)